 Another almost three miles took us past Sturtevant Camp and finally to Spruce Grove Campground.
 We set up camp and had a simple trail lunch, then just hung out.
 The kids, a group of three teenagers including Emily, explored the area around the campground, collected water, and made friends with some of the dogs who were camping.
 As dusk began to fall, dinner was made, and a pleasant evening was had.
 No campfire skits were performed, though we poked fun at some of the ones we’ve seen in Cub Scouts and Boy Scouts.

 Morning arrived after dreams of PTA and work (really, you head out to get away from that), and it was a cold one.
 The temperatures had dropped down into the 30s and you could feel it poking your head out of the tent.
 I was glad that my lightweight down jacket was enough to keep warm and that my behemoth of a sleeping bag was indeed warm, though it was bulky and definitely not a backpacking bag.
 I tried to stay wrapped up as long as possible, but breakfast wasn’t going to walk to me, so after enjoying the view of the stream from the tent, it was time to get up.

 This excursion was a good intro to backpacking.
-It wasn’t too strenuous, especially for one who had no experience backpacking.
+It wasn’t too strenuous, even for one who had no experience backpacking.
 And it is not in a remote area.
 Chantry Flat is within thirty minutes of the city of Arcadia, which has a top-rated hospital should an emergency arise.
 I got in about ten miles of hiking and was able to have the adventure of relying mostly on what was in my pack for the weekend.

 I finished off the weekend with the 5.6-mile torture trek up to Henninger Flat with the boys Sunday afternoon.
 After backpacking, what’re a few more miles…

 Some things to remember: